ugurkocmen/OpenCTI/README.md

 I will share all the connector list and files I used in my project.
 You can use the APIs I used in this process.

-When you import your .VDI file, it will come with only the portainer file installed.
-Portainer login information is as follows;

-opencti:159753 --- admin:admin1234

 ## System specifications used in the installation.